sigcsets/sigcse_website/about/bulletin.md

 comment: Bulletin files are stored in the path below with
 comment: name as bulletin.vol.num.pdf, we append the vol and num
 comment: from the entry
+comment: "add tag 'html: true' if the doc is in HTML instead of PDF"
 bulletin_path: "bulletin/bulletin."
 bulletin:
     - month: "July 2025"